Blockstream/gdk/docs/source/gdk-json.rst

                value in :ref:`previous-addresses-request`.
                If not present there are no more addresses to fetch.
 :list: Contains the current page of addresses in :ref:`receive-address-details` format.
-:subaccount: The subaccount which the generated addresses belong to.
-:is_internal: Singlesig only.
-Whether or not the user key belongs to the internal chain.